 - 1. Rudy "attended" his virtual graduation ceremony alone in his room. - Why do you think he was alone? - Who was notably absent, and why do you think that was? - What was Rudy's state of mind during and immediately after the ceremony? - 2.
-Looking back when talking to Ms. Williams, Rudy says that getting home was "the easy part, but we had no plan." - Why do you think Rudy thought getting home was the easy part? - If you are out at a friend's, how do you get home? - 3.
-Ms. Williams says "It's not true that the night would have ended differently if weren't for Rudy", (when he thinks he's to blame for the crash) - Do you agree with Ms. Williams?
+Rudy says in hindsight, when talking to Ms Williams, that getting home was "the easy part, but we had no plan." - Why did Rudy think that? - Do you agree that getting home from a party is easy?
+Explain. - 3.
+Ms. Williams says "It's not true that the night would have ended differently if weren't for Rudy", (when he thinks he's to blame for the crash) - Do you agree with the counsellor?
 Why or why not? - Do you think Rudy shares in any of the blame?
 Explain your thoughts. - 4.
 When Lainey, Michelle, and Nate are in the diner there are several myths perpetuated about alcohol.
 What are they, how and why were they perpetuated, and what are the truths?

 - 5. Each of the three main characters talks about what they would do if they had only 24 hours to live.
 What did each of them say? - 6.
 What do these choices or thoughts (re: question 5) reveal about each person's character traits and values? - 7.
 Ms. Williams tries to console Rudy by saying Lainey will always be by his side she'll never be gone. - Do you agree with her?
-Why or why not? - Do you think her saying his would be helpful to Rudy? - If you were Ms. Williams what would you have said to Rudy? - 8.
+Why or why not? - Do you think her method of trying to help him was helpful? - Are there other ways you think she could/should have approached it?
+Explain. - 8.
 Explain the reasons for each of Lainey's rules: - Never leave your drink unattended - Tell someone if you're going to throw up - If you're going to leave, tell someone - 9.
 Do you agree that if Rudy and Jesse hadn't been at the party, nothing would have happened? - 10.
 What did Lainey ultimately do wrong, that cost her, her life? - 11.
-At the end Ms. Williams tells Rudy he was not blame, that Paul was because he chose to drive while impaired.
+At the end Ms. Williams tells Rudy he was not blame, that Paul was, as he chose to drive while impaired.
 She characterizes him as 'selfish'. - Do you agree that Paul was selfish? - What other words might you use to describe him? - 12.
 At the end of the film, Rudy is at the Pacific Ocean to dip his toes. - Do you think this action will ultimately help in his healing? - Does anything ever help? - 13.
 In any horrific incident such as this, there is usually more than one person who bears a portion of the responsibility.
-Blame is a strong word and along with blame are the feelings of guilt.
+Blame is a strong word and along with blame goes the feelings of guilt.
 Think of all the characters we see, and don't see in the film.
 Who bears responsibility, and how much?